zcash/zips/draft-noamchom67-manufacturing-consent.rst

 public good of the Zcash ecosystem, to the extent that such teams are available and effective.

-**These funds SHALL be received and administered by ZF (or FPF, pending TBD outcomes of FPF proposal: [#zf-fpf-admin-details]_).
+✳️ These funds SHALL be received and administered by ZF (or FPF, pending TBD outcomes of FPF proposal: [#zf-fpf-admin-details]_).
 ZF MUST disburse them for "Major Grants" and expenses reasonably related to the administration of Major Grants, but subject to the following additional constraints: